 - Administer a firm rebuke, more in sorrow than in anger;

-If you click on their respective cover images below you’ll be taken to excerpts, reviews, interviews and relevant comments on each book.
+By clicking on their respective cover images below you’ll be taken to excerpts, reviews, interviews and relevant comments on each of my earlier novels.

 I also write short stories, one of which appeared recently in the US-based magazine Antipodes.